Rashard Robinson: 2016

-The San Francisco 49ers selected Robinson in the fourth round (133rd overall) of the 2016 NFL Draft.
+The San Francisco 49ers selected Robinson in the fourth round (133rd overall) of the 2016 NFL draft.
 He was one of three cornerbacks the 49ers selected in the 2016 NFL Draft, along with Will Redmond (third round) and Prince Charles Iworah (seventh round).
 On May 6, 2016, the 49ers signed Robinson to a four-year, $2.72 million contract a signing bonus of $383,393.

-He competed with Kenneth Acker, Keith Reaser, Dontae Johnson, Marcus Cromartie, Chris Davis, Will Redmond, and Prince Charles Iworah throughout training camp for a role as the backup cornerback.
-Head coach Chip Kelly named him the fifth cornerback on the depth chart to begin the season, behind Tramaine Brock, Jimmie Ward, Chris Davis, and Dontae Johnson.
+Robinson competed with Kenneth Acker, Keith Reaser, Dontae Johnson, Marcus Cromartie, Chris Davis, Will Redmond, and Prince Charles Iworah throughout training camp for a role as the backup cornerback.
+Head coach Chip Kelly named him the fifth cornerback on the depth chart to begin the season, behind Tramaine Brock, Jimmie Ward, Davis, and Johnson.

-He made his professional regular season debut during the 49ers' season-opening 28–0 victory over the Los Angeles Rams.
+Robinson made his professional regular season debut during the 49ers' season-opening 28–0 victory over the Los Angeles Rams.
 The next game, he made his first career tackle during the 49ers' 27–46 loss to the Carolina Panthers.
 On October 2, 2016, Robinson earned the first start of his career in place of Jimmie Ward, who suffered a quad injury during a special teams play the week prior.
 Robinson made five solo tackles and a season-high three pass deflections in his first start, as the 49ers lost 17–24 to the Dallas Cowboys.
-During Week 6 matchup against the Buffalo Bills, he made his third start and tied his season-high of five solo tackles as the 49ers lost 16–45.
+During Week 6 against the Buffalo Bills, he made his third start and tied his season-high of five solo tackles as the 49ers lost 16–45.
 He left midway through the game after suffering a concussion.
 Robinson was forced to miss Weeks 9-10 after he suffered an MCL sprain.
-On December 24, 2016, Robinson made a solo tackle, deflected two passes, and had the first interception of his career after he picked off a pass attempt from Rams' quarterback Jared Goff in a 22–21 victory.
-He finished his rookie season with a total of 28 combined tackles (25 solo), 8 pass deflections, and 1 interception in 14 games and 6 starts.
+On December 24, 2016, Robinson made a solo tackle, deflected two passes, and had the first interception of his career after he picked off a pass attempt from Rams' quarterback Jared Goff in a narrow 22–21 road victory.

+Robinson finished his rookie season with 28 tackles, eight pass deflections, and an interception in 14 games and six starts.